giocip/MACOS_num7/lib/README.md

-# STATIC AND DYNAMIC num7 LIBRARIES
+# STATIC AND DYNAMIC num7 LIBRARIES FOR macOS

   It may need: